 Bob the Builder’s website

-Step 2- Divide each page into sections for your website
+Step 2- Divide each page into sections

 We’re going to expand these bulletpoints with sections on each page.

 Think about what essential information you need to communicate to your customers.

 We’ll add these as subitems for each bullet point.

 This part is about establishing a hierarchy on your page.

 This is for two audiences:

 - For Users